Customer

 KVUC

-KVUC had a learning system that drained both teachers and students of energy.
-Together with KOLLAB, they turned resistance into motivation and implemented Moodle as a learning platform that actually inspires learning and makes digital teaching a success.
+KVUC stood with a learning system that drained both teachers and students of energy.
+Along with KOLLAB, they turned resistance to motivation, and had Moodle implemented as a learning platform that actually inspires learning and makes digital teaching a success.

 A system that created more resistance than motivation

-At KVUC, digitization had gotten off to a rocky start.
-A previous learning management system had generated so much resistance that even the most experienced instructors had to throw up their hands.
+At KVUC, digitization had gotten off to a rough start.
+A previous learning management system had created so much reluctance that even the most experienced teachers had to shrug their shoulders.
 It just didn't work.
-And when the instructors aren't on board, the students don't get much out of it either.
+And when the teachers are not involved, the course participants don't get much out of it either.

-At the same time, digitalization was digitalization on the agenda of the Ministry of Education, and the need to find a real solution became urgent.
+At the same time, digitization was high on the Ministry of Education's agenda, and the need to find a real solution became acute.

-But how do you make the right choice in a jungle of platforms, features, and technical details?
+But how to choose correctly in a jungle of platforms, features and technical details?

-KVUC needed someone who could guide them safely and securely through the process.
+KVUC needed someone who could take them safely and securely through the process.

-A choice based on data, testing, and collaboration
+A choice grounded in data, testing and collaboration

-Enter KOLLAB, recommended by both CBS and RUC.
-Together with KVUC, they drew up a plan: the requirements had to be identified, three systems had to be tested, and users had to be at the center from start to finish.
+Entering the stage is KOLLAB, which was recommended by both CBS and RUC.
+Together with KVUC, they made a plan: the requirements had to be uncovered, three systems had to be tested, and the users had to take center stage from start to finish.

-Moodle was among the candidates and ended up winning: "There are quite high start-up costs involved in changing systems, so it had to be just right.
-And we found it," says Katrine Gorristen, external project manager at KVUC.
+Moodle was among the candidates and ended up running away with the win: “There are quite large initial costs to changing the system, so it should be just right.
+And we found that,” says Katrine Gorristen, external project manager at KVUC.

-From August to March, testing, evaluation, and fine-tuning took place.
-With KOLLAB as a technical sparring partner, every corner of Moodle was turned upside down and improved when something was lacking.
+From August to March, testing, evaluation and fine-tuning was done.
+With KOLLAB as a technical sparring partner, all corners of Moodle were turned and turned and improved when something was limping.

 Users first

-KOLLAB also tackled one of the most overlooked but most important elements of digital transformation: user adoption.
-How do you get teachers who are used to blackboards and paper to embrace e-learning with enthusiasm?
-Katrine Gorristen explains: "It's quite a big step.
-There wasn't much motivation, but KOLLAB changed that."
+KOLLAB also threw itself into one of the most overlooked, but most important, elements of digital transformations: user adoption.
+Because how do you get teachers who are used to blackboards and paper to throw themselves into e-learning with enthusiasm?
+Katrine Gorristen explains: “It's quite a big step.
+There wasn't much motivation, but KOLLAB changed that.”

-With training, support, and hands-on guidance, they created a new atmosphere at KVUC: "They have created a good vibe around Moodle.
-The teachers want to use it to its full potential, and that rubs off on the students.
-Now they have easy access to extra material and the opportunity to immerse themselves even more in their subjects," says Katrine.
+With teaching, support and hands-on guidance, they created a new atmosphere at KVUC: “They have created a good vibe around Moodle.
+The teachers have wanted to use it to the full, and this affects the students.
+Now they have easy access to extra material and the opportunity to immerse themselves even more in their profession,” says Katrine.

 A platform that works and motivates

-With Moodle as the new LMS, teachers have become curious, students engaged, and e-learning has gone from being a chore to an educational experience.
-Previous skepticism has turned into increased engagement and academic strength.
-"It's become fun to teach again," says Katrine.
-"And that means our students want to learn."
+With Moodle as a new LMS, the teachers have become curious, the students engaged, and e-learning has gone from acid duty to a learning experience.
+The previous skepticism has turned to increased commitment and professional strength.
+“It has become delicious to teach again,” says Katrine.
+“And this means that our students want to learn.”

-… And the collaboration?
+...
+And the collaboration?
 It continues.
-Even though another company was chosen to host Moodle, there was no doubt at KVUC:“We will continue to use KOLLAB as consultants.
-They are responsive, competent, and easy to work with.
-I would gladly recommend them to others,” sheconcludes.
+Although another company was chosen to host Moodle, there was no doubt at KVUC: “We continue with KOLLAB as consultants.
+They are responsive, competent and easy to work with.
+I am happy to recommend them to others,” she concludes.